Hiren729/homeassignment/README.md

 ### Key Tips :

-* We can create a public IP with ngrok to make the production page visible to the outside world :
+* We can create a public IP with ngrok for the private Jenkins IP through tunnelling to make the production page visible to the outside world :
 ```
 ./ngrok http 8080
 ```